learn-co-curriculum/dsc-linalg-regression-lab/README.md

 ## Step 2: Perform a 80/20 test train Split

 Explore NumPy's official documentation to manually split a dataset using `numpy.random.shuffle()`,  `numpy.random.permutations()` or using simple resampling method.
-* Perform a **RANDOM** 80/20 split on data using a method of your choice , in NumPy using one of the methods above.
+* Perform a **random** 80/20 split on data using a method of your choice, in NumPy using one of the methods above
-* Create x_test, y_test, x_train and y_train arrays from the split data.
+* Create x_test, y_test, x_train and y_train arrays from the split data
-* Inspect the contents to see if the split performed as expected.
+* Inspect the contents to see if the split performed as expected

 ```python